kammitama5/kammitama5.github.io/_posts/2024-03-21-Thursday-March-21st.md

 not something I can imagine coming from my institution I would ordinarily have the chance to do.
 Also, when I met my current Maths advisor, I took her mathematical cryptography class and for a final assignment wrote a paper on Signal's protocol.
 So it was like coming full-circle.
-When one person asked me just to be clear "do you know X in our protocol?" in regards to post-quantum migration, and I said "yes, actually I wrote a paper on it for this class where I met my Maths advisor".
+When one person asked me just to be clear "do you know X in our protocol?" in regards to post-quantum migration, I said "yes, actually I wrote a paper on it for this class where I met my Maths advisor", it felt surreal.
 They smiled, and really enjoyed that.
-And then we spoke about Maths for a couple hours and introduced me to some other people on their team.
+And then we spoke about Maths for a couple hours (they actually teach a Maths camp for high schoolers!) and introduced me to some other people on their team.
 It's just been quite wonderful!

 ## So in short